5dlabs/agent-docs/docs/.taskmaster/docs/task-2/prompt.md

   - Performance tests: `cargo test --release migration_performance` failed to compile; errors in `crates/doc-loader/src/migration.rs` (EmbeddingClient not recognized as a trait; pgvector unresolved).
   - Kubernetes validation: `kubectl apply -f k8s/migration-job.yaml --dry-run=client` succeeded.

-Use these comments to drive fixes so CI and live validation are green.
+Use these comments to drive fixes so the workspace builds locally and CI is green.

 ## Required Remediation Steps